-It’s easy enough, though, to leave the glamour and crowds behind and get comfortably lost on the beach, in the dunes or on a bike trail.
+Despite Sylt's glut of upmarket restaurants and designer boutiques, it’s easy enough to lose the glamour and crowds on the beaches, in the dunes or on a hiking or bike trail.